pretty-IittIe-things/pretty-IittIe-things/README.md

 > other pronouns are okay to use i dont mind other pronouns other than she/he

 __reminder__ that i am an ***adult***. will often go to safe servers or 18+
-> offline mode means im on 18+ LOL also 16- interact with very *VERY* extreme caution or if we're already friends
+> 16- interact with very *VERY* extreme caution or if we're already friends

 im also employed, i hate it here
-> (weekdays, online on weekends)
+> weekdays, online on weekends

 # interests
 > ### no main fandom, i switch communities and games very rapidly so its hard to keep up